 In addition, the University offers students Therapy Assistance Online (TAO), a seven-to-nine-week, interactive, web-based program that provides well-researched and highly effective strategies to help overcome anxiety, depression and other common concerns.

-You can reach out to Associate Dean Georgia Binnington if you need a referral for resources.
+You can reach out to Associate Dean Joseph Fitzpatrick if you need a referral for resources.

 COVID-19 Policy Concerns Portal

-Please note that this is a confidential resource.
-The contact information of anyone submitting a concern will only receive a follow-up response if more detail is required to take action on the report.
+Please note that these are confidential resources.
+Privacy will be maintained for the contact information of anyone submitting a concern.
+Concerns will only receive a follow-up response if more detail is required to take action on the report.

-Anonymous concerns may still be submitted through the university’s Anonymous Compliance Hotline, 314-362-4998, or through the Anonymous Compliance Reporting Email Link.
+Anonymous concerns may also be submitted through the university’s Anonymous Compliance Hotline, 314-362-4998 or to the Offices of the Ombuds.